ELeague CS:GO Premier

-ELEAGUE CS:GO Premier is the fourth season of ELEAGUE that started on September 1, 2017, and ended on October 13, 2017.
-It will be broadcast on the U.S cable network TBS.
-The season features 16 teams from across the world competing in a season, which includes a regular season and a playoffs.
-The broadcast will be simultaneously available on the online streaming service Twitch and YouTube Gaming, but when on television, a limited broadcast will appear on Twitch and YouTube.
+ELEAGUE CS:GO Premier was the fourth season of ELEAGUE that started on September 1, 2017, and ended on October 13, 2017.
+It was broadcast on the American cable television network TBS.
+The season featured 16 teams from across the world competing in a season, which included a regular season and a playoffs.
+The broadcast were simultaneously available on the online streaming service Twitch and YouTube Gaming, but when on television, a limited broadcast would appear on Twitch and YouTube.

 The season kicked off with FaZe Clan defeating Renegades in Group A and the first televised match of the season featured FaZe Clan defeating Natus Vincere.
-The season concluded with FaZe Clan defeating Astralis in the finals 2-0 as FaZe dropped zero games throughout the whole tournament.
+The season concluded with FaZe Clan defeating Astralis in the finals 2–0 as FaZe dropped zero games throughout the whole tournament.

 Format

 The format reflected that of ELEAGUE Season 2.
 A total of 16 teams will compete in the tournament.
 12 teams will be invited and a four teams, two from the Americas qualifier and two from the Europe qualifier, will have to qualify for the tournament.

 The 12 teams will be invited based on their past performances from the previous ELEAGUE seasons.
 Each closed qualifier will be played online and will be held from August 26, 2017, to August 27, 2017.
 One team, OpTic Gaming, would later have its invite taken away due to violation of ELEAGUE rules after roster changes.

 The group stage featured four groups, making four teams per group.
 Teams will play in a double elimination group stage.
 The highest seed in the group will play against the lowest seed and the other two teams will play against each other in best of one games.
 The two winners and two losers will then play against each other.
 The winners match was a best of one and the loser's match was a best of three.
 The winner of the winners match will move on to the Playoffs and the loser of the winners match will play a third match against the winner of the losers match.
 The loser of the losers match is eliminated from the tournament.
 The last two teams in the group will play in a best of three; the winner of the match will get a spot in the Playoffs and the loser will head home.
 The top two teams in each group will advance to the Playoffs.

 The Playoffs will consist of the eight teams.
 Teams will play in a single elimination, best of three bracket and will keep playing until a winner is decided.
 Each group winner will face off against a group runner-up in the quarterfinals.
 In addition, each team will not face another team from the same group until the finals if it ever reaches that point.